 Information is quickly shared nationally about infestations and the best way to tackle them.
 Regular meetings and workshops bring together the government agencies, councils, contractors and community Trusts to discuss challenges and share learnings and opportunities.

-Control operations are planned within Management Units that can cross regional and property boundaries, with all interested parties connected in through regional Councils.
+Control operations are planned within Management Units (explained below) that can cross regional and property boundaries, with all interested parties connected in through regional Councils.
 Health and safety management, good practice guidance, policy development, research and education are all supported through the National Programme, led by a small team within Biosecurity New Zealand.

 This brings consistency where needed and it means similar work does not need to be repeated from scratch within every region.